 So, your task is to ensure that your transaction and data security is on a high level.
 Consider improving the following aspects of cyber security in e-commerce:

 • Integrity.
-Integrity determines the level of data protection on both sides: a service provider and a customer.
+Integrity determines the level of data protection on both sides: the service provider and the customer.
 Data integrity prevents situations when data is modified on one side and get opened to new cyber threats while another side has no evidence of it.

 Neglecting cyber threats and risks in custom e-commerce development may result in the following: